sdiehl/sonic/README.md

   where
     -- n: Number of multiplication constraints
     n = length $ aL assignment
-    randomD n = getRandomR (7 * n, 100 * n)
+	-- 'd' should be large enough to support the circuit depth 'n' randomD n = getRandomR (7 * n, 100 * n)
 ```